vladofilipovic/universal-optimizer/documentation/source/contribution.rst

         - Class that implements exact optimization should be derived from the :class:`uo.algorithm.Algorithm` class.
 That class should be placed into separate directory within `/uo/algorithm/` directory.

+    2. Type hints and documentation.

+        - All programming objects (classes, functions, variables, parameters, optional parametres etc.) should be `type-hinted <https://www.infoworld.com/article/3630372/get-started-with-python-type-hints.html>`

-    2. All programming objects (classes, functions, etc.) should be properly documented using the system `Sphinx`, reStructuredText and doc comments within the code.
+        - All programming objects (classes, functions, etc.) should be properly documented using the system `Sphinx`, reStructuredText and doc comments within the code.

-    3. Implemented algorithm should have separate documentation web page, where that algorithm is described and documented.
-There should be the link from doc comments within implemented functionality toward the web page that explains algorithm.
+        - Each of the implemented algorithm should have separate documentation web page, where that algorithm is described and documented.
+There should be the link from doc comments within implemented functionality toward the web page that explains algorithm and vice versa.

+    3. Unit testing coverage.

-    4. Implemented programming code should be fully covered with unit tests.
+        - Implemented programming code should be fully covered with unit tests.

-        - In this case, `unittest` framework  used.
-Test should be placed into separate directory under directory `/tests/`.
+        - Here, `unittest` framework  used.

+        - Test should be placed into separate directory under directory `/tests/uo/`.

 2. Building application for solving optimization problems.
 Requirements: